LaurentVeyssier/Landmark-detection-and-robot-tracking/README.md

 ![](images/truth.PNG)

 - Estimated landmark positions and robot positions.
 These are calculated using the SLAM approach from only motion and measurement data.
 SLAM gives us a way to both localize a robot and build up a map of its environment as a robot moves and senses in real-time.
+Note that both a measurement noise and a motion noise (representing the instruments and machine's precision gauge) are included in all measurements and collected data.

 ![](images/estimates.PNG)